LGBTQ+ History Month 2021

 A story about the mistakes of the past and the second chances of the present, MEMORIES OF A PENITENT HEART is a cautionary tale about the unresolved conflicts wrought by AIDS, and a nuanced exploration of how faith is used and abused in times of crisis.

-Hey Cecilia, congratulations on having Memories of a Penitent Heart selected for this year's BFI Flare how does it feel to have your film part of the festival?
+Hey Cecilia, congratulations on having Memories of a Penitent Heart selected for this years BFI Flare how does it feel to have your film part of the festival?

 It feels amazing, honestly.
 I did my MA at Goldsmiths in 2005 and did a brief stint working in the Publicity department at the 2004 London Film Festival.
-So to be coming back to the NFT for the UK premiere of Memories of a Penitent Heart is a really incredible honor.
+So to be coming back to the NFT for the UK premiere of Memories of a Penitent Heart is a really incredible honour.
 It feels a little bit like a hometown screening.

 It was insane and awesome at the same time.
 So many people came--my entire family, my uncle's partner Aquin, several of my uncle's old friends.
 It was chaotic and beautiful.
-And to premiere the film in the city where my uncle lived and died--and such an epicenter of the AIDS crisis--was very meaningful.
+And to premiere the film in the city where my uncle lived and died--and such an epicentre of the AIDS crisis--was very meaningful.

 Tell me a little bit about Memories of a Penitent Heart, how did the film come about?